OpenDA-Association/OpenDA/model_efdc_dll/native/efdc_fortran_dll/original_efdc_files/README.md

   sources.
 It has been decided to cherry-pick these line diffs and remove the remaining source file corresponding to `CALEXP2TO` all together.
+* `RWQBEN2.for`: There seemed to be a patch missing in OpenDA.
+The NIER version is taken for this file where a slightly different (possibly renamed) set of variables are used to extract properties from cards.
+  These seem to be reassigned at previously used variables elsewhere in the source.
 * `VARINIT.for`: The comparison for `NQCTYPM` has been changed from `.EQ.` to `.GE`.
 This seems mostly used.
 Inspection of the input decks does not give more hints to the proper use of these values.
 Also,